Skip to content

 If the private key is compromised:

 During the propagation window, the attacker can still sign valid contracts.
 There is no revocation mechanism beyond DNS propagation.
-This is the same constraint as DKIM key compromise — the mitigation is the same too.
+This is the same constraint as DKIM key compromise.

 Abuse model

-Directory does not introduce a new trust layer.
-It inherits DNS’s trust model, including its abuse handling mechanisms:
+Directory inherits DNS’s trust model, including its abuse handling mechanisms:

 An attacker cannot spoof gmail.com routing without compromising Google’s DNS.
 They can register gmai1.com and run a node — but that’s a domain impersonation problem, handled by the same mechanisms that handle phishing websites today.